-The situation is constantly changing, so employers of critical infrastructure workers will need to continue to reassess the virus's transmission levels in their area and follow recommendations from local, state, and federal officials.
-This guidance does not replace state and local directives for businesses.
+The situation is constantly changing, so employers of critical infrastructure workers will need to continue to reassess the virus's transmission levels in their area.

 Personal protective equipment

 Employers must conduct a hazard assessment to determine if hazards are present, or are likely to be present, for which workers need PPE.
 OSHA's PPE standards (29 CFR 1910 Subpart I 🖸) require employers to select and provide appropriate PPE to protect workers from hazards identified in the hazard assessment.
 The results of that assessment will be the basis of workplace controls (including PPE) needed to protect workers.